crxjs/chrome-extension-tools/README.md

 [Svelte](https://github.com/kyrelldixon/svelte-tailwind-extension-boilerplate),
 as well as
 [instructions](https://www.extend-chrome.dev/rollup-plugin#usage)
-for setting up your own project.
+for setting up your project.

 See the
 [documentation](https://www.extend-chrome.dev/rollup-plugin) for